nodejs/node/doc/api/async_hooks.md

 The `type` of resources created by Node.js itself can change in any Node.js release.
 Valid values are `TLSWRAP`,
-`TCPWRAP`, `TCPSERVERWRAP`, `GETADDRINFOREQWRAP`, `FSREQCALLBACK`, `Microtask`, `Timeout`.
+`TCPWRAP`, `TCPSERVERWRAP`, `GETADDRINFOREQWRAP`, `FSREQCALLBACK`, `Microtask`, and `Timeout`.
 Inspect the source code of the Node.js version used to get the full list.

 Furthermore users of [`AsyncResource`][] create async resources independent